ksimek/ksimek.github.com/_posts/2012-08-22-extrinsic.md

 The Extrinsic Camera Matrix
 --------------------------------

 The camera's extrinsic matrix describes the camera's location in the world, and what direction it's pointing.
 Those familiar with OpenGL know this as the "view matrix" (or rolled into the "modelview matrix").
-It has two components: a rotation matrix, *R*, and a translation vector ***t***, but, as we'll soon see, these don't exactly correspond to the camera's rotation and translation.
+It has two components: a rotation matrix, *R*, and a translation vector ***t***, but as we'll soon see, these don't exactly correspond to the camera's rotation and translation.
 First we'll examine the parts of the extrinsic matrix, and later we'll look at alternative ways of describing the camera's pose that are more intuitive.

 <!--more-->